KickGH.CoM Football News Website

 ''To build a team needs time.
 With our national team now, I don't think we really have a starting XI.
 Today, it's a new team, another time, another different team.
 And then having a new coach won't be easy for him," he concluded.

-Ghana have been paired alongside England, Croatia and Panama in group L. They will face Panama on June 18, 2026 for their group stage opener, after which they will come up against England on June 24, 2026 for their second game encounter.
-They then wrap up their group phase fixtures against Croatia on June 28, 2026.
+Ghana have been paired alongside England, Croatia and Panama in group L. However, they face Panama on June 17, 2026 for their group stage opener, and then comes up against England on June 23, 2026 for their second game encounter, with Croatia being the last opponent for the group phase fixtures on June 27, 2026.